chinaoel/SQLtoNoSQL/README.md

 # SQLtoNoSQL
-MongoDB documents export Knowledge Graph in neo4j
+Please refer to our paper : MagicGraph: Enhanced Knowledge Discovery with Graph Database [Link]